What is Sales Performance Management?

 If you Google “What is sales performance management?” you’ll get dozens of articles, each with a different definition.

-According to Gartner, SPM capabilities include: sales incentive compensation management, objectives management, quota setting, management, and planning, territory optimization, management, and planning, advanced analytics (such as benchmarking, predictive/prescriptive and machine learning/cognitive), and gamification.
+According to Gartner, SPM capabilities include: sales incentive compensation management, objectives management, quota setting, management, and planning, territory optimization, management, and sales planning, advanced sales performance analytics (such as benchmarking, predictive/prescriptive and machine learning/cognitive), and gamification.

 At OpenSymmetry, we’ve observed a common misconception among people, which is that SPM is all about the calculations of commission payments – something that a majority of companies still do using spreadsheets or a homegrown system.
 We offer the “SPM wheel” as a visual representation of our holistic definition of SPM.
 This wheel illustrates the multidisciplinary nature of SPM where there is a clear interdependence of business processes, all requiring an ongoing, iterative cycle to keep the processes running at an optimal level.
 Put this SPM wheel into motion and you’re on your way to having a best-in-class SPM solution that will improve day-to-day sales processes and operations – leading to a more productive sales force and increased revenue.

 SPM supports organizations in maximizing the rate of return on their investment in sales.
 According to Simon-Kucher & Partners, an integrated SPM suite increases sales productivity by 12.5% and accelerates financial close times up to 50%.
 The value of SPM is recognized across an entire organization – among both end users and back-office personnel who enjoy improved sales performance expectations and operational efficiency.
 Consider how SPM can help address the following organizational challenges:

 With greater transparency and reliable sales data, sales reps stay on track with revenue goals that are aligned to business objectives.